Do Go On - 350 - Arctic Badass Peter Freuchen

 No, I can't believe it.

-Peter Forican died of a heart attack in 1957 at the age of 71,
+Peter Foriken died of a heart attack in

-just the year after he was on the $64,000 question.
+after he was on the $64,000 question.

 Wow.

-scattered on the famous table-shaped Mount
+gathered on the famous table-shaped Mount Dundas outside of Thuley in Greenland.

-something we haven't done for a little while,
+And something we haven't done for a little while, but I do have some fun facts.

-Well, I've got a few
+Well, I've got a few, just a few little bits and pieces.

-which is very nice, named after him.
+So there's an area in Greenland called Freakinland, which is very nice, named after him.

 And there's also Navarana Fjord, which is named after his first wife.